UNORTHODOX CROSSINGS INFORMATION

 Channel rowing and unorthodox crossings are restricted by the French authorities these days since they introduced – rule 28 in 2013

 Everything Channel and boarder crossing wise is still complicated and vague since the conclusion of Brexit.
-We are expecting there will be a new set of rules to work to but neither the British or French authorities have any change in guidelines in place as of yet.
+They are changing regularily and we are expecting more new set of rules to work to from the British or French authorities.

-The French authorities have changed their restrictions slightly reference our Adventure Gig rows now and are just insisting that there is no rowing in the North East shipping lane as long as we if we register and apply for permission to enter French waters.
-The teams need to be taken onboard the escort boats and the Gigs towed across the North East shipping lane section.
+The French authorities have changed their restrictions slightly reference our Adventure Gig rows now and are just insisting that there is no rowing in the North East shipping lane.
+We do however still need to register and apply for permission to enter French waters.
+The rowing teams now need to be taken onboard the escort boats and the Gigs towed across the North East shipping lane section.

-The rules for travelling in the inshore waters of France are governed by local rules now.
+The rules for travelling in the inshore waters of France are governed by a set of local rules now.
 Our Adventure gigs are up to the required standards for us to continue to row them once we leave the North East shipping lanes.

 This means we are working within the parameters of the new French and EU regulations and MLC 2006 escort vessel certification requirements plus working hour restrictions.

-The rule is on the internet if you want to look at it however it is only available in French. search "rule 28 Prefecture Maritime ".
+The rule is on the internet if you want to look at it - search "rule 28 Prefecture Maritime ".

 There is updated information on the internet and Gov.uk and www.mca.gov.uk web sites - type in "unorthodox Channel crossings" in the search boxes.